furic/board-game-slack-reminder/docs/blog.md

 }
 ```

 > **Note**: For emojis, we use Slack emoji names (without colons) instead of Unicode emojis.
 This ensures compatibility with Slack's reaction system.
 For example, use "rice" instead of 🌾, "castle" instead of 🏰.
 You can find available emoji names in your Slack workspace by typing `:` in the message input.
+The `emojiUnicode` field is included for reference only and is not used by the bot.

 ### 3. Emoji Reactions
 The bot automatically adds emoji reactions for each suggested game, making it easy for people to indicate their preferences: